reeshub/pc-sprint/README.md

 > 5. For-profit organizations may obtain a license by contacting the author.
 > 6. The author will not be held liable for any damages or injuries, direct or subsequent, that may result from its distribution, construction, installation or use.

-Attempts have been made to track down the author but to no avail, so this project and the derivative [PC-SPRINT v2](PC-SPRINT%20v2) are shared here in good faith that the sentiments of the original designer will be honoured.
+Attempts have been made to track down the author but to no avail, so this project is shared here in good faith that the sentiments of the original designer will be honoured.